Defense of Sihang Warehouse: October 27

-Chinese Preparations
+Chinese Preparation

 Zhabei district burning on the morning of October 27, immediately before the fighting near Sihang Warehouse began.

 In the morning of October 27, the various companies of the 524th Regiment 1st Battalion were trickling in from Zhabei, under orders from Xie Jinyuan.
 The effort was difficult, as some units in the battalion had begun moving west with the bulk of the Chinese Army.
 Visibility was compromised by the heavy presence of smoke and fire, as much of the Zhabei district had been set on fire by the retreating Chinese units.
 Through the efforts of several messengers, most of the men were rallied from the retreating mass of soldiers.
-By 9 a.m. the last remaining forces in the Battalion had turned up at the warehouse, a force of just over 400 men and officers.
+By 9 a.m. the last remaining forces in the battalion had turned up at the warehouse, a force of just over 400 men and officers.
 That these men had volunteered for the defense was later noted by Chiang Kai-shek as exemplary soldierly conduct.

 The Chinese spread out their forces across the warehouse and the outlying perimeter.
 The 1st Company had taken positions on the right flank of the warehouse along the Tibet Road, the 3rd Company on the left across the Bank of Communications building, and the 2nd Company on the northern and southern sides under the leadership of Major Yang Ruifu.
 Two Type-24 Maxim heavy machine guns were installed on the roof in an anti-aircraft role, while the other machine guns were distributed to the 1st and 3rd Companies.